bohnacker/Treemap.js/README.md

 A treemap is a type of data diagram  which shows a (hierarchical) list of values as nested rectangles.
 This class is also part of the [Generative Design Library](https://github.com/generative-design/generative-design-library.js).

 I decided to puplish it here as a seperate library to have it as a pure, independent, tiny and single-purpose class.
-It might be the right thing for you, if you want to generate and draw a treemap without having all the other great but distractive stuff in other libraries like D3.js.
+It might be the right thing for you, if you want to generate and draw a treemap without having all the great but distractive stuff in big libraries like D3.js.

 ## Reference